Friendships in Sobriety

 Introduction

 When you make changes for yourself, you naturally outgrow people.
 Sobriety shifts your inner circle.
 Some may stick around, but even then, the relationship often changes.
 For me, one true friend has stayed with me through it all.
-We still check in weekly, and that consistency has shown me what real friendship looks like.
+We still check in almost daily, and that consistency has shown me what real friendship looks like.

 1. How Relationships Shift When You Get Sober